pedrokehl/caminho/README.md

 **100%** Test Coverage.

 # Caminho
-Caminho is intended to be used for Data-Intensive Computing.
+Tool for creating efficient data pipelines in a JavaScript environment.
-The motivation behind Caminho is from an increased demand for data processing systems in combination with the mainstream usage of NodeJS.
+The motivation behind Caminho is from an increased demand for data processing systems in combination with the mainstream usage of NodeJS for IO tasks.
 The JavaScript Ecosystem urges for a tool that offers *Concurrency, Batching, Parallelism and Backpressure* in a simple and efficient manner.

 ### Features